By Chris Baraniuk

-Say a big winter storm hits the east coast of America and the price of oil spikes as a result.
+Say a big winter storm hits the east coast of America and the price of oil spikes as a result, so because of this, people will then go to this site to see about investing in oil.
 Fuel tankers already en route to Europe, say, will sometimes “reverse course and head back across the Atlantic on the basis of the price,” explains Michelle Wiese Bockmann, an independent shipping analyst.

 Their cargoes will have been re-sold while in transit.

 “When I first started tracking ships five years ago, it was by no means as evolved as it is now,” says Ms. Bockmann.

 Vortexa is one of a new breed of companies applying AI to all this satellite and market data to monitor global energy markets.

 Fabio Kuhn, co-founder and chief executive, shows me a live map plotting the location of thousands of tanker ships across the globe.

 Click on one and you see details of what it’s carrying and where it’s headed.
 There are also separate screens showing, for instance, all of the known diesel shipments heading towards the UK right now – useful to know if you expect cold weather to hit in the coming weeks.

 “A company like ours could not have existed before 2015,” he tells me.
 “There was not enough data for us to understand what is inside the tankers.”

 Even though Vortexa can’t be certain of the cargo in every case, having so much data on ships and port activity means it can make automated guesses.